IV Therapy at Home

 Home IV therapy is a safe and effective way to receive medication, nutrition and fluid at home.
-If you or the patient you are caring for experiences any of the following problems, contact your provider or home health nurse:
+If you or the patient you are caring for are experiencing any of the following problems, contact your provider or home health nurse:

 - Swelling in the vein or in the area around the needle

-- Infection signs that include swelling, redness, pain or fever
+- Infection signs, including swelling, redness, pain or fever

 - Needle coming out